Penfore/sales-control-api/README.md

   - `gd`
   - `zip`
   - `pdo_mysql`
-- Run `php check.php` again and all should be fine.
+- Run `php check.php` again and all should be fine except for a Postgres warning.
+Ignore it.

 ### Steps to tun
 - Clone the repository and enter the folder with your terminal